 Gonzen, Mountain summit in canton St. Gallen, Switzerland.

-Gonzen is a mountain in the Appenzell Alps located in canton St. Gallen that rises to 1,830 meters.
-It sits at the southeastern end of the Alvier group above the Sargans valley.
+Gonzen is a summit in the Appenzell Alps in canton St. Gallen, sitting at the southeastern end of the Alvier group above the Sargans valley.
+The mountain reaches 1,830 meters (6,000 ft) and is listed as a class A Swiss cultural property of national importance.

 The community of curious travelers